Foundations of Nursing – Health Promotion

 Nursing in Chronic Illness II and End-of-Life

-Builds on NRS111 Foundations of Nursing in Chronic Illness I. Chronic Illness II expands the student’s knowledge related to family care giving, symptom management and end of life concepts.
+Builds on Foundations of Nursing in Chronic Illness I. Chronic Illness II expands the student’s knowledge related to family care giving, symptom management and end of life concepts.
 These concepts are a major focus and basis for nursing interventions with patients and families.
-Ethical issues related to advocacy, self-determination, and autonomy are explored.
+Ethical issues related to advocacy, self determination, and autonomy are explored.
 Complex skills associated with the assessment and management of concurrent illnesses and conditions are developed within the context of patient and family preferences and needs.
-Skills related to enhancing communication and collaboration as a member of an interprofessional team and across health care systems are further explored.
-Exemplars include patients with chronic mental illness and addictions, as well as other chronic conditions and disabilities affecting functional status and family relationships.
-Includes classroom and clinical learning experiences.
-Clinical experience is graded on a pass/no pass basis.
+Skills related to enhancing communication and collaboration as a member of an inter-professional team and across health care settings are further explored.
+Exemplars include patients with chronic mental illness and addictions as well as other chronic conditions and disabilities affecting functional status and family relationships.
+The course includes classroom and clinical learning experiences.

 Prerequisites: NRS110, NRS111, NRS112, NRS230, NRS231, NRS232 and NRS233.

 Nursing in Acute Care II and End-of-Life

-Builds on NRS112 Nursing in Acute Care I focusing on more complex and/or unstable patient care conditions, some of which may result in death.
-These patient care conditions require strong noticing and rapid decision-making skills.
-Evidence base is used to support appropriate focused assessments, and effective, efficient nursing interventions.
+Builds on Nursing in Acute Care I focusing on more complex and/or unstable patient care conditions, some of which may result in death.
+These patient care conditions require strong noticing and rapid decision making skills.
+Evidence base is used to support appropriate focused assessments and effective, efficient nursing interventions.
 Life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decision-making employed in patient choices for treatment or palliative care for disorders with an acute trajectory.
 Case scenarios incorporate prioritizing care needs, delegation and supervision, family and patient teaching for either discharge planning or end-of-life care.
 Exemplars include acute conditions affecting multiple body systems.
 Includes classroom and clinical learning experiences.
-Clinical experience is graded on a pass/no pass basis.